Abu Kishk

 Abu Kishk (Arabic: أبو كشك) was a Palestinian village in the Jaffa Subdistrict located 12 km northeast of Jaffa, situated 2 km northwest of the Yarkon River.
 The village was depopulated during the 1947–1948 Civil War in Mandatory Palestine on 30 March 1948 by the Irgun.

-In 1945 the population of the village was about 1,900, about 300 of them lived in the area of the future Herzliya.
+In 1945 the population of the village was about 1,900; about 300 of them lived in the area that later became Herzliya after the establishment of the state of Israel.

 Location

 The village was situated about 2 km northwest of the Yarkon River.
 Secondary roads linked it to the Jaffa-Haifa highway and to neighboring villages.

 History

 British Mandate of Palestine

 In 1925 the village school was founded.
 By the mid-1940s it had 108 students, including 9 girls.

 At the time of the 1931 census, Abu Kishk had a population of 1007 residents, all Muslims.

 In the 1945 statistics Abu Kishk had 1,900 Muslim residents, who owned a total of 17,121 dunams of land.
 A total of 2,486 dunums of village land was used for citrus or bananas, 14,018 was planted with cereals; while 226 dunums were irrigated or used for orchards.